Denman

 The latest Census data sees Denman placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Denman's cultural diversity was found to be below average, with 92.5% of its population being citizens and 93.4% born in Australia.
-The majority, 98.6%, spoke English only at home.
-Christianity was the predominant religion in Denman, accounting for 70.2% of people, compared to 55.9% across Rest of NSW.
+Denman's cultural diversity was found to be below average, with 92.5% of its population being citizens, 93.4% born in Australia, and 98.6% speaking English only at home.
+The predominant religion in Denman is Christianity, comprising 70.2% of the population, compared to 55.9% across Regional NSW.
+Regarding ancestry, the top three represented groups are Australian (36.3%), English (33.0%), and Irish (8.4%).

 Frequently Asked Questions - Diversity